Best Crypto Exchanges in Canada For 2023

 By far the most common means of creating new units of cryptocurrency, crypto mining rewards those who perform the important work of creating and adding new blocks of transactions to the chain.

-Mining cryptocurrency is a challenging and expensive task that requires a lot of technical know-how and specialised equipment.
+Mining cryptocurrency is a challenging and expensive task that requires a lot of technical know-how and specialized equipment.
 It also uses significant amounts of energy, which can cut into a miner’s profits and harm the environment.
+People interested in mining without the equipment where they live can still get involved by cloud mining.
+Cloud mining allows people to mine virtually through rent equipment physically located elsewhere.

 Trading in already-mined cryptocurrency has lower up-front costs and does not have the same environmental impact.
 For this reason, we recommend focusing on buying and selling existing coins rather than mining new ones.